arielbethea/SplunkInsights/README.md

 <img src="https://i.imgur.com/RTEodWE.png" height="80%" width="80%" alt="Creating Splunk Dashboard"/>
 <p align="center">

 <p>I used the following search <b>index=main sourcetype=access_combined | top limit=20 platform</b> after extracting a field based on the operating system name and labeling it as platform.
-Then I added  <b>showperc=f</b> in order to remove the pecent column from my table to allow for a cleaner view in the dashboard
+Then I added  <b>showperc=f</b> in order to remove the pecent column from my table to allow for a cleaner view in the dashboard.
 </p>

 <p align="center">